 Ipswich

 § This page gives an overview of the Ipswich local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Ipswich, the county town of Suffolk, lies on the River Orwell and blends historic and modern features.
 The town centre has medieval churches, the Buttermarket, and museums, while the waterfront is revitalised with marinas, university buildings, and restaurants.
 Christchurch Park provides green space, and the town’s history as one of England’s oldest settlements is reflected in its architecture.
 The River Orwell estuary adds maritime character and links Ipswich to the wider Suffolk coast.

-The administrative boundary of Ipswich can be viewed on OpenStreetMap: District Boundary of Ipswich.
+The administrative boundary of Ipswich can also be viewed on OpenStreetMap: District Boundary of Ipswich.

 Key Facts about Ipswich